stevemandl/meter-anomaly-cron/README.md

 ```
 npm test
 ```
+### Developing new algorithms
+ - Start by creating an issue in the repo to track the development.
+Assign any developers that will be working on the issue tasks.
+ - Create a dev branch from the issue and check out this branch in your development environment.
+ - From a dev branch, create a new directory for the algorithm handler.
+The testTemplate/* is designed to be copied into a new directory and modified with the implementation of the new algorithm.
+(The testTemplate is typescript.
+If you want to work in python, the template functionality will need to be duplicated)
+ - The spec file should test the function in the same directory, and should provide at least 90% test coverage as a rule of thumb.
+ - Once ready for review, push all code to the dev branch, and label the issue as review.
+ - To deploy, a new function will need to be added to the serverless.yml and an entry added to the algorithms array in the root handler.
+ - In order to apply the algorithms to points, an object list will need to be created in the EMCS with the corresponding points.
 ### Deployment

 This project made to deploy with the Github CI/CD framework.
 Testing actions are automatically run against dev branches on push events.
 Deployment is automatically run on merges into the dev or main branches.